Joseph A. Craig High School: History

-The original building, simply known as Janesville High School, was opened in 1955.
+The original Janesville High School opened up in 1923 downtown at the corner of Main and Racine Streets.
+The current building opened in 1955, with the former high school becoming a middle school until 1999, when it was adapted into apartment use.
 The school was later renamed Joseph A. Craig High School in 1967 with the opening of George S. Parker High School on the west side of Janesville.

 Athletics

 The school sports teams compete in the Big Eight Conference.
 State level competition is governed by the Wisconsin Interscholastic Athletic Association (WIAA).